rajfal/rajfal.github.io/_posts/2018-01-13-Get-CSV-data-from-MySQL.md

 keywords: "neo4j, MySQL, csv, , CSV, data export, relational database, denormalized"
 ---

-## Goal: to prepare a denormalized CSV data file

 #### *Prerequisites:*{: style="color: red"}

 > - a SQL compliant relational database, such as MySQL
 > - an existing database schema where you can or already have combined data from tables to obtain a dataset of denormalized data

-The objective of this step is to extract a dataset from a relational database, such as MySQL, into a CSV (comma separated values) format which will be used to import into Neo4j graph.
+The idea of this step is to extract a dataset from a relational database, such as MySQL, into a CSV (comma separated values) format which will then be used to import its data into a Neo4j graph.

-Here is an example of an already denormalized MySQL table, which I obtained from several source tables
+Here is an example of an already denormalized MySQL table obtained from several source tables
 ```sql
 mysql> select * from soil_survey order by rand() limit 3;
 +-------------+------------+-----------+----------+--------------+----------+---------------+---------------+---------------+--------------+